GuilhermeSCampos/lexrart-fullstack/README.md

 In addition to being able to install and run the project locally, you can also interact with this [<strong>online deploy made with vercel</strong>](https://lexrart-fullstack.vercel.app/)

-> 	:bangbang: As the deployment is done in a free plan, the first requests may take a while to load. :bangbang:
+> 	:bangbang: As the deployment is done in a free plan, the first requests as the register and login may take a while to load. :bangbang:

 <br />